microsoft/VSProjectSystem/doc/overview/MEF.md

-multiple implementations (such as a debugger provider) or no implementation at all in the collection. `OrderPrecedenceImportCollection` uses the project capabilities in the project to filter the components found in MEF, keeping only those matching the capability of the project.
+multiple implementations (such as a debugger provider) or no implementation at all in the collection. `OrderPrecedenceImportCollection` uses the project capabilities in the project to filter the components found in MEF, keeping only those matching the capabilities of the project.

 For a component within the configured project scope, or in the project service scope, the `UnconfiguredProject` in the sample above should be